-§300.08 Professional Services and Special Consultants
+§300.08 Professional and Consulting Services

-- (A) The procurement of professional services and special consultants by the Board or any Using Department shall be by competitive negotiation pursuant to § 700.00 et seq. of these regulations, if the cost is \$60,000 or greater. - (B) The procurement of professional services and special consultant services costing less than \$60,000 may be exempt from competition, provided such action is approved in writing and in advance by the County Executive.
+- (A) The procurement of professional and consulting services by the Board or any Using Department shall be by competitive negotiation pursuant to § 700.00 et seq. of these regulations, if the cost is \$80,000 or greater. - (B) The procurement of professional and consulting services costing less than \$80,000 may be exempt from competition, provided such action is approved in writing and in advance by the County Executive.